Welcome to the Conservancy

 All homeowners automatically become Resident Members of the Conservancy.

-Visit our website to choose your Membership level—Individual, Family, or Resident—and sign up online.
+Visit our registration page to choose your Membership level—Individual or Family—and sign up online.
+Annual memberships receive even more perks!

 Conservancy Members receive trail access, program discounts, and invitations to exclusive events while supporting conservation.

 Millican Reserve is located in Brazos County on the south side of College Station.
-Maps and directions are on the website.
+Maps and directions are available.

 The Millican Reserve Land Conservancy is a nonprofit steward of the land that manages conservation efforts, community programs, and public engagement with nature.